 Are the masks created by Lumenzia the same as the ones I’d get from other luminosity masking tools?

 As mentioned above, Lumenzia can do much more than what is possible with channel-based masks.
-There are essentially three types of masks in Lumenzia – replicas of my free channel-based masks (D2, LM1, etc), zone masks (a, b, c, 0, 1, 2, …), and vibrance/saturation masks.
+There are essentially three types of masks in Lumenzia – replicas of my free channel-based masks (D2, LM1, etc), zone masks (a, b, c, 0, 1, 2, …), and advanced masks (vibrance/saturation, Diff, and Range).
 By default, the masks which replicate my free actions produce the same results for black and white images, but have been optimized to better select saturated colors (note that you can also get the same results for color images by holding the <ctrl> > or <cmd> key while applying these masks, which may be useful if you want to create more separation between whites and vibrant colors).
-Also, since Lumenzia runs in 16-bit and achieves its final result with fewer math steps, it produces less banding in the more extreme masks like L5.
+Also, since Lumenzia runs in 32-bit and achieves its final result with fewer math steps, it produces less banding in the more extreme masks like L5.
 This can potentially enhance results (by minimizing risk of banding in adjustments of the sky, for example).

 Can the masks created by Lumenzia be customized?